lxl66566/git-sync-backup/README.md

 `gsb` offers the following core commands:

 1.  **`gsb c` or `gsb collect`**: Synchronizes all configured files/folders to the current Git repository.
+    - You can specify the `--autocommit` argument to automatically commit the collected updates.
 2.  **`gsb r` or `gsb restore`**: Synchronizes all files/folders from the current Git repository to specified local locations.
 3.  **`gsb s` or `gsb sync`**: Runs continuously in the background, fetching updates from the remote repository at fixed intervals and applying the updated files locally.